vukan-markovic/virtual_assistant/README.md

 Flutter plugin for Dialogflow which was used in this project can be found here: [Dialogflow Flutter plugin](https://github.com/VictorRancesCode/flutter_dialogflow).

 For more info on using Firebase with Flutter visit: [Flutter Firebase documentation](https://flutter.dev/docs/development/data-and-backend/firebase).

+## Running project

+To run this project locally you must provide following:
+- Replace Credentials.admob_app_id and Credentials.admob_app_id constants in ad.dart file with your own Admob credentials to show ads.
+More on Admob on this site: [Admob](https://admob.google.com/home/)
+- Replace Credentials.twitter_consumerKey and Credentials.twitter_consumerSecret constants in login.dart file with your own Twitter keys to use Twitter login.
+Find more about Twitter login here: [Twitter developer site](https://developer.twitter.com/en)
+- Add your own service account file to assets folder to communicate with your Dialogflow agent.
+More on building Dialogflow agents and set up sevice accounts on following links: [Build agent](https://cloud.google.com/dialogflow/docs/quick/build-agent), [Setup service account](https://cloud.google.com/dialogflow/docs/quick/setup)
+- Connect app with your own Firebase project.
+More on that here: [Adding Firebase to Android application](https://firebase.google.com/docs/android/setup)
+- Add strings.xml file where you should add facebook_app_id and fb_login_protocol_scheme strings which represents keys used for Facebook login, and the already mentioned admob_app_id string for displaying advertisements
+- This is release version of application.
+To run your own release version you must provide your own files for app signing.
+To get information on how to build and release an Android app check out the following link: [Building the app for release](https://flutter.dev/docs/deployment/android#building-the-app-for-release)